 16 week Adolescent Leader’s Guide; New teen power point presentation on CD with group discussion & activities!;

 - New What’s Good About Anger?
-Expanded Book & Workbook for Teens, DVD with candid interviews of college students, real life scenarios for application of skills geared specifically for adolescents!
+Expanded Book & Workbook for Teens, Video on flash drive (65 min) with candid interviews of college students, real life scenarios for application of skills geared specifically for adolescents!

 Overview and Instructions